alimuratov/handheld_scanner/README.md

 ## Time Synchronization
 We use PTP and PPS pulse from the GPS to change the system clock to reflect true time and act as a master, so that the sensors are slaves and every device is on the same time axis.
+IMPORTANT: Copy all the files from /etc folder to

 ## Future Improvements